leaningtech/labs/src/content/docs/cheerpj2/index.md

 subtitle: Java to WebAssembly and JavaScript compiler and JVM replacement
 ---

-CheerpJ 2 is a Java bytecode to WebAssembly and JavaScript compiler and JVM replacement, compatible with 100% of Java 8, which allows to compile any Java SE application, library or Java applet into a WebAssembly/JavaScript application so that can be runned on the browser.
+CheerpJ 2 is a Java bytecode to WebAssembly and JavaScript compiler and JVM replacement, compatible with 100% of Java 8, which allows to compile any Java SE application, library or Java applet into a WebAssembly/JavaScript application so that can be ran on the browser.

 Please visit the project [website](https://cheerpj.com/).